nativescriptnl/NSNL_GetElement/README.md

         }
 ```

-Something like this, but working. :-)
+with something like this, but working. :-)
 ```
     private _checkValue(question: string, value: string) {